 Many states and counties have established low-cost spay/neuter programs that make surgery easily affordable and accessible.
 To find a low-cost program near you, search our Low-Cost Spay/Neuter Provider Database.
-If you're in New York City, the ASPCA mobile spay/neuter clinic offers free or low-cost spay/neuter surgery for financially needy dog and cat owners with proof of public assistance.
 Please contact our hotline at (877) SPAY-NYC for a listing of dates and locations in all five boroughs.

 Not convinced yet?
 Check out our handy—and persuasive—list of the top 10 reasons to spay or neuter your pet!

 1. Your female pet will live a longer, healthier life.
 Spaying helps prevent uterine infections and breast cancer, which is fatal in about 50 percent of dogs and 90 percent of cats.
 Spaying your pet before her first heat offers the best protection from these diseases.

 2. Neutering provides major health benefits for your male.
 Besides preventing unwanted litters, neutering your male companion prevents testicular cancer, if done before six months of age.

 3. Your spayed female won't go into heat.
 While cycles can vary, female felines usually go into heat four to five days every three weeks during breeding season.
 In an effort to advertise for mates, they'll yowl and urinate more frequently—sometimes all over the house!